rlee287/py_autoupdate/docs/source/quickstart.rst

 ``.zip``, ``.tar.gz``, or a ``.tar.bz2`` archive.

-Upload the archive to the update server and place a file named ``version.txt`` containing the version number in the same directory as the archive.
+Upload the archive to the update server and place a file named ``version.txt`` containing a :pep:`440` version number in the same directory as the archive.
 The server directory should now look like this:

 .. code-block:: text